 Healthy Hibernation Project

-Healthy Hibernation is created and produced by Karyn Dowdall, MACP (in Progress), RP (Qualifying), Clinical Therapist at Trafalgar Addiction Treatment Centres.
+Healthy Hibernation was created and produced by Karyn Dowdall, MACP, RP.

 So, with the Healthy Hibernation project, she shares these things that help anyone to deal with stress and anxiety during difficult times.

 We believe this guide will also help you during the provincewide emergency brake that will be effective Saturday, April 3, 2021.